Bermuda gets ready for pass by Category 3 Hurricane Humberto

 Officials expected tropical storm-force winds to begin whipping at Bermuda before dawn and warned that hurricane-force gusts would probably last until early Thursday.
 Humberto was predicted to pass just to the north, though a small shift in its path could bring the storm over the island itself.

-Meanwhile, Tropical Storm Lorena was moving off Mexico's Pacific Coast, and forecasters said it could cause heavy rains and flooding to an area of resorts along the shore by Thursday, likely without it reaching hurricane force.
-A tropical storm warning was in effect from Zihuatanejo to Cabo Corrientes.
+Tropical Storm Jerry also formed Wednesday morning, forecast to become a hurricane as it nears the outermost Caribbean islands Thursday night or Friday.

-Lorena had top winds of 50 mph (85 kph) late Tuesday.
-It was centered about 185 miles (2955 kilometers) south of the resort town of Zihuatanejo and was moving northwest at 15 mph (24 kph).
+Meanwhile, Tropical Storm Lorena was moving off Mexico's Pacific Coast, and forecasters now expect it to become a hurricane Friday as it approaches shore.
+They warned of heavy rains and flooding to resorts from Zihuatanejo to Cabo Corrientes.
+Lorena had top winds of 60 mph (95 kph) early Wednesday and was centered about 145 miles (230 kilometers) southwest of Zihuatanejo, moving northwest at 14 mph (22 kph).

-Tropical Depression Ten also formed far out in the Atlantic on Tuesday and could become a hurricane Friday as it nears the outermost Caribbean islands.
+Further off Mexico's Pacific Coast, Tropical Storm Mario also was expected to be a hurricane by Friday as it approaches the southern tip of Baja California and become nearly stationary through Friday night.